a community & culture building

 2 sliding scale spots available.

-About Erin Caitlin Sweeney (she/her)
+About Erin Caitlin Sweeney (she/her or they/them)

-I'm a cis woman of European descent living in Huichin, the unceded Ohlone territory currently known as Oakland, CA. I'm a politicized healer, educator & group facilitator.
+I'm a woman of European descent living in Huichin, the unceded Ohlone territory currently known as Oakland, CA. I'm a politicized healer, educator & group facilitator.
 I'm a Leo Sun & Aries Rising with a Pisces Moon.
 I'm a storyteller, plant lover, and dancer.
 My people come from what is now called Scotland, Ireland, France & Germany.

 It would not be possible for me to do this work without the centuries-old efforts of Indigenous people and people of African descent on Turtle Island to hold onto & maintain their cultural traditions despite cultural appropriation, colonization, genocide and enslavement.
 I have deep gratitude for the Indigenous elders who shared this wisdom and taught my teachers, Atava Garcia Swiecicki and Kimmy Johnson, how to connect & build relationship to their ancestors and to Dr. Apela Colorado for stewarding their learning environment.
 I started studying ancestral healing & remembrance work with Atava & Kimmy while getting my MA in Integrative Health Studies from the California Institute of Integral Studies.
 I am a forever student committed to the path of healing, of remembering, of unlearning settler-colonialism & (the delusion of) white supremacy.
 I offer this work from a place of deep humility and gratitude.
 I offer this work because it is the foundation on which I stand.
 I offer this work because I fundamentally believe in it.